DragonInspire/Bluue-Bot-V2/README.md

 This Discord bot is designed to collect and manage data related to a specific guild and its members in the Wynncraft Minecraft server.
 It gathers information about the guild's online members and their territories.
 It also keeps track of war-related data for each player.

 ## Commands
-Blue is built with only one command `/uniform` after which you will be prompted to enter a minecraft username and select a rank `/uniform Username: Rank: `. upon calling the command the bot will send a message containing your minecraft skin with the farplane uniform.
+Blue is built with only one command `/uniform` after which you will be prompted to enter a minecraft username and select a rank `/uniform Username:`. upon calling the command the bot will send a message containing your minecraft skin with the appropriate farplane uniform.

 ## Installation